elastic/kibana/src/plugins/data/server/server.api.md

 // src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:138:7 - (ae-forgotten-export) The symbol "FieldAttrSet" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:169:7 - (ae-forgotten-export) The symbol "RuntimeField" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:21:23 - (ae-forgotten-export) The symbol "datatableToCSV" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "FieldFormatsRegistry" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "FieldFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "BoolFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "BytesFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "ColorFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "DurationFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "IpFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "NumberFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "PercentFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "RelativeDateFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "SourceFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "StaticLookupFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "UrlFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "StringFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "TruncateFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:38:27 - (ae-forgotten-export) The symbol "isFilterable" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:49:26 - (ae-forgotten-export) The symbol "HistogramFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:38:27 - (ae-forgotten-export) The symbol "isNestedField" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:81:27 - (ae-forgotten-export) The symbol "isFilterable" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:154:20 - (ae-forgotten-export) The symbol "tabifyAggResponse" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:81:27 - (ae-forgotten-export) The symbol "isNestedField" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:154:20 - (ae-forgotten-export) The symbol "tabifyGetColumns" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:197:20 - (ae-forgotten-export) The symbol "tabifyAggResponse" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:156:1 - (ae-forgotten-export) The symbol "CidrMask" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:197:20 - (ae-forgotten-export) The symbol "tabifyGetColumns" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:157:1 - (ae-forgotten-export) The symbol "dateHistogramInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:199:1 - (ae-forgotten-export) The symbol "CidrMask" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:166:1 - (ae-forgotten-export) The symbol "InvalidEsCalendarIntervalError" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:200:1 - (ae-forgotten-export) The symbol "dateHistogramInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:167:1 - (ae-forgotten-export) The symbol "InvalidEsIntervalFormatError" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:209:1 - (ae-forgotten-export) The symbol "InvalidEsCalendarIntervalError" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:168:1 - (ae-forgotten-export) The symbol "IpAddress" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:210:1 - (ae-forgotten-export) The symbol "InvalidEsIntervalFormatError" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:172:1 - (ae-forgotten-export) The symbol "isValidEsInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:211:1 - (ae-forgotten-export) The symbol "IpAddress" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:173:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:215:1 - (ae-forgotten-export) The symbol "isValidEsInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:177:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:216:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:180:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:220:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:181:1 - (ae-forgotten-export) The symbol "calcAutoIntervalLessThan" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:223:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/plugin.ts:87:88 - (ae-forgotten-export) The symbol "DataEnhancements" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/index.ts:224:1 - (ae-forgotten-export) The symbol "calcAutoIntervalLessThan" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/plugin.ts:110:7 - (ae-forgotten-export) The symbol "FieldFormatsSetup" needs to be exported by the entry point index.d.ts
-// src/plugins/data/server/plugin.ts:81:74 - (ae-forgotten-export) The symbol "DataEnhancements" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/plugin.ts:117:14 - (ae-forgotten-export) The symbol "FieldFormatsStart" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/search/types.ts:120:5 - (ae-forgotten-export) The symbol "ISearchStartSearchSource" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)